EORI Registration in Czech Republic - 2021 Guide

 - our team of Czech attorneys can offer further information related to the enforcement of the EORI directive.

-Legal requirements of the Czech EORI
+Legal requirements of the Czech EORI in 2021

 Foreigners who want to set up a company in Czech Republic will receive a Czech EORI number if the business is registered as a Czech company.
 Economic operators established in Czech Republic will receive an EORI number by filling an application.
 The Czech EORI number is established following the next pattern: the first two letters designating the country – in this case, Czech Republic is represented by “CZ”, followed by 11 numbers.
 An important aspect is that branches of foreign companies operating in Czech Republic or in any other state of the EU are not eligible to receive an EORI number, as the registration is available only once, for the legal entity under which the branch operates.
 The following documents need to be submitted to the European Commission when the EORI application is made: